hexiro/herokron/README.md

 # Contributing
 Pull requests are always 100% welcomed and appreciated.
-Right now, I have no way of Testing Mac OS and other Linux distributions.
-All modern operating systems should work.
-Operation system is only used to find the local database file.
+Right now, I have no way of testing Mac OS and other Linux distributions.
+All modern operating systems should work, as  they're only used to find the local database file.